BUZZARDGTA/TRYHARD_GTA_Macros/README.md

 - Enable the taskbar icon to re-display the GUI when double-clicked and add an "Open" item on it's right clic menu.

-- Pressing Enter in edit fields should trigger the corresponding "Apply" button, instead of launching the "Check for Updates" function.
+- Pressing Enter in edit fields should trigger the corresponding "Apply" button, instead of triggering the "Help / Check For Updates" button.

 - Pressing F1 and then F2 in quick succession should queue the macros in memory, rather than behaving unpredictably.